PauHPMCBR/LolDamageCalculator/README.md

 - First cast of W will put the ability cd at 1.25s.
 Subsequent casts will have normal cd.
 - E will always grant a charge of W (which is equivalent to making the behaviour described above happen again).
 - The program assumes all soldiers are in range (used for auto attacking).

+### Gaves
+- Q always detonates after 2 seconds.
+- All pellets hit the enemy.
+- Reload time does not scale with attack speed, and goes from ~1.5s to ~1.1s, based on level.

 ### Jhin
 - Jhin starts with only 1 E charge (and he can't stack 2 charges).